zuruoke/Race-Classification-Keras-Rest-API/README.md

 # Getting started

 I assume you already have numpy, pillow, Keras and a supported backend (tensorflow in this case) installed on your system.
-From there you need to install Flask, urllib, flask_restful and requests:
+From there you need to install Flask, urllib, and requests:

-    $ pip install flask gevent flask_restful requests
+    $ pip install flask gevent requests

 Next, clone the repo: